backdrop-contrib/feef/README.md

 Because if you change something with the file itself or the file display, it's only a matter of flushing caches to update the file display everywhere.

+Note: it's recommended to place the "Correct faulty and chopped off HTML" filter for your content format (for example filtered_html) after the "File Entity Embed Filter", as CKEditor might wrap the tokens in paragraphs.

 **Advanced usage**